Ericarthurc/blog.wildwooddev.com/blog/wild-memo-2021-7-4.markdown

 };
 ```

 Pretty crazy huh?!
 These two functions are how this website is possible.
 Using a combination of string regex manipulation, functional programming and advanced parsing I am able to convert Markdown files into HTML so you can enjoy these posts.
 I know this isn't very explanatory, but it's very complex and would take too long to layout.
-You can imagine it like this in simple terms; the parser is loaded a file that has `# Hello!` on it.
+You can imagine it like this in simple terms; the parser loads a file that has `# Hello!` markdown in it.
 When the parser sees a '#' it converts it to a `<h1>` then places the text after and adds a `</h1>` at the end for `<h1>Hello</h1>`.
 And the parser goes through every single line and knows how to translate the Markdown language to the HTML language.
 And this process is very fast!
 Here is a benchmark of the parser with a single markdown file from this site.

 ```ps
 PS C:\Users\*\Desktop\parser> ts-node .\main.ts